Mom’s Best Zucchini Omelet

-Mom’s Best Zucchini Omelet is a tasty, savory omelet loaded with caramelized onions, zucchini, eggs, and grated cheeses.
-A light meal, this omelet is very healthy, no-fuss to make, and perfect to serve for breakfast, lunch, brunch, or even dinner.
+Mom’s Best Zucchini Omelet (+video) is a tasty, savory omelet loaded with caramelized onions, zucchini, eggs, and grated cheeses.
+A light meal, this omelet is very healthy, no-fuss to make, and is perfect to serve for breakfast, lunch, brunch, and even dinner.

 Omelet also called ‘Frittata,’ was a common meal growing up.
 Eggs weren’t just for breakfast in our house.

 In fact, making omelets was always a staple dish at least once every week.
 Our mom always made omelets for dinner often.

 She even had a genius way of turning leftovers, from the night before into a meal the next day with just a few eggs and some grated cheese.

 Always creating something new!
 And, as always, in an omelet.

 Watch: How to Make Mom’s Best Zucchini Omelet (1-minute video)

 Only this recipe for our mom’s best zucchini omelet is made fresh!

 Loaded with zucchini, onions, and cheese, Mom’s best zucchini omelet is comforting and decadent with its light and moist texture.